-The life of the baby in the womb is called prenatal (lat.
-Natus, born) or intrauterine (lat.
-Uterus, womb) – and is divided into three phases:
+The life of the baby in the mothers womb is called prenatal life (latin: Natus, born) or intrauterine (latin: Uterus, womb) – and is divided into three stages:

 |Germinal||0 to 2 Weeks|